Why are the tests in Exact speeded (i.e. timed rather than untimed)?

 Exact doesn’t include any tests of cognitive processing.
 How can these be assessed when applying for access arrangements?

-The current (2019-20) JCQ AARA (Section 5.2.2) states that 25% extra time in examinations may be granted to students who show substantial impairment in literacy or processing speed, i.e. “...at least one below average standardised score of 84 or less which relates to an assessment of:
+The current (2022-23) JCQ AARA (Section 5.2.2) states that 25% extra time in examinations may be granted to students who show substantial impairment in literacy or processing speed, i.e. “...at least two below average standardised scores of 84 or less; or one below average standardised score of 84 or less and one low average score (85-89) which relates two different areas of speed of working, as below:

-- cognitive processing measures which have a substantial and long-term adverse effect on speed of working
+- two different areas of cognitive processing which have a substantial and long-term adverse effect on speed of working